emily0622/emily0622/README.md

 # About Me
-- University of Toronto Engineering Science student majoring in Machine Intelligence and minoring in Business
+- BASc Engineering Science, Major in Machine Intelligence, University of Toronto

 - Seeking a full time software job